-When using Whitelist Only mode or restrictive Category Settings you often have to whitelist several domains to allow a site to load properly.
+When using Allow-Only Mode or restrictive Category Settings you often have to whitelist several domains to allow a site to load properly.

 CRLs (Certificate Revocation Lists) and newer OCSP (Online Certificate Status Protocol) are used to ask a certificate authority whether an SSL certificate has been revoked for any reason.
 This typically happens transparently in the background when you are connecting to a HTTPS website.

 The idea is that the browser will stop the user going to the website if the certificate has been revoked in the event that the certificate / CA is compromised.
 It's a good idea to allow access to CRLs.

 In Allow-Only Mode most CRLs will be blocked unless you have specifically unblocked them.
 The impact of this depends on which web browser is being used...

 - Internet Explorer 7 will show a pop-up warning with an error such as the one below.

 Revocation information for the security certificate for this site is not available.

 - Later versions of Internet Explorer do not present any error unless a specific registry key flag has been set.

 - Google Chrome will show a warning next to the address bar.
 Clicking on the warning shows the following error:

 Unable to check whether the certificate has been revoked